-Versions 10g and later of Oracle® Database provide a group of features known as Oracle Flashback Technology.
+Oracle[®] Database versions 10g and later provides a group of features known as Oracle Flashback Technology.
 Flashback Technology features include the Oracle Flashback Database, Oracle Flashback Table, and Oracle Flashback Drop.
 Flashback Technology supports viewing past states of data and winding data back and forth in time without requiring you to restore the database from backup.
 Depending on the changes to your database, Flashback Technology features can often reverse the unwanted changes more quickly and with less effect on database availability than media recovery.